Manuel Antonio Sanclemente

-Manuel Antonio Sanclemente Sanclemente (September 19, 1814–March 12, 1902) was President of Colombia between 1898 and 1900.
+Manuel Antonio Sanclemente Sanclemente (September 19, 1814 – March 12, 1902) was President of Colombia between 1898 and 1900.
+While in poor health, he was overthrown in a 1900 coup.

 Early life

 Sanclemente was born in Buga, Valle del Cauca Department on September 19, 1814.
 He died in Villeta, Cundinamarca on March 19, 1902, in house arrest.
 He studied law at the University of Cauca in Popayán.
 He graduated in 1837.

 Political career

 Sanclemente was elected to the position of magistrate of the Supreme Court of Colombia in 1854.
-During the administration of President Mariano Ospina Rodríguez, Sanclemente was appointed Secretary of Government and Minister of War, a position that he would hold between April 1, 1857 and July 18, 1861.
+During the administration of President Mariano Ospina Rodríguez, Sanclemente was appointed Secretary of Government and Minister of War, a position that he would hold between April 1, 1857, and July 18, 1861.